ref-it/etherpad-lite-client/README.md

 * The APIKey for the running instance is 'dcf118bfc58cc69cdf3ae870071f97149924f5f5a9a4a552fd2921b40830aaae'
 * PHPUnit has been installed with [Composer](https://getcomposer.org/) (run `make dev-deps`)

+A Dockerfile is provided in `tools/testcontainer` to ease setup of a test instance.

 # License

 Apache License